aws-samples/amazon-forecast-samples/ml_ops/sample_data/RetailData.md

    ]
 }
 ```
-6. You will need to download the prepared dataset. ([Download Here](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/RetailData.zip))
+5. You will need to download the prepared dataset: [RetailData.zip](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/RetailData.zip)
-7. Unzip this file on your laptop and then upload the folders and files to your S3 bucket, inside a child <b>retaildemo</b> folder.
+6. Unzip this file on your laptop and then upload the folders and files to your S3 bucket, inside a child <b>retaildemo</b> folder.
 Please note the S3 bucket and child folder that will contain the tts and rts folder should match the Stack Name and S3 bucket name from above.
 Stated differently, if your Stack Name is abc123, the top-level folder in your S3 bucket should also be named abc123.

 ## Conclusion